dimkar121/LSHDB/README.md

 * the queried data set `A.txt`, and
 * the corresponding `LevelDB` data store, which includes the records of `A.txt`.

 For each record of `Q.txt`, we generated 10 records by applying four (edit, delete, insert) edit distance operations (chosen at random) in order to build `A.txt`.
 You may use the client Swing application `TestApp_NCVR.java`, which is icluded in the [apps](https://github.com/dimkar121/apps) package.
 Do not forget to change a couple of variables therein regarding the physical location of the data store (e.g., `/home/user/LEVELDB`) and the physical location of the query file `Q.txt` (e.g., `/home/user/Q.txt`).
+First, compile the package (`mvn compile`) and then run the application by issuing the following command:

+`mvn exec:java  -Dexec.mainClass="gr.eap.LSHDB.apps.TableApp_NCVR`

 ###References
 For the interested reader, we suggest the following research papers: